How to start a meeting with a mindful minute (with video, MP3 and script)

 Updated: May 29, 2022

 Having people’s quality attention in a meeting results in a much more productive and focused meeting.
 Whether having an in person or virtual meeting, this is easy to do.

 These days, it’s not such a rarity to attend a meeting where someone says ‘before we get into this meeting, let’s spend a mindful minute’.
 If you have ever participated in this, you know how amazing one quick minute can be to bring everyone into full presence and ready to focus on the meeting’s purpose.
-Having people’s quality attention in a meeting results in a much more productive and focused meeting.
+The group's quality of attention can change greatly with this very simple exercise.

 But who leads this?

 Anyone can lead this, although generally it is the person chairing the meeting or someone else who’s been asked to lead this practice.
 A bit of guidance is needed to lead this with skill and at an appropriate, slow pace, so please see below for such guidance.